chaupham1709/chaupham1709.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Chau Pham.
-Currently, I am a first-year Ph.D.
+Currently, I am a Ph.D.
 Student in Computer Science and Engineering at University at Buffalo.
 I am advised by Professor [David Doermann](https://cse.buffalo.edu/~doermann/index.html).
-Before joining UB, I received the bachelor degree from honors program at School of Mechanical Engineering, Hanoi University of Science and Technology.
+Before joining UB, I received the bachelor degree from the honors program at the School of Mechanical Engineering, Hanoi University of Science and Technology.
 In addition, I spent two years working as an AI Resident at VinAI, under the supervision of
 Dr. [Khoi Nguyen](https://www.khoinguyen.org/).

-My research interests lie within Machine Learning and Computer Vision, including Generative Model for generating high quality images/videos, Object Detection and Few-shot Learning problems.
+My research interests lie within Machine Learning and Computer Vision, including Generative Model for generating high-quality images/videos, Object Detection, and Few-shot Learning problems.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.